 The Jobs Victoria online hub is a free service that matches employers with skilled, local candidates.
-People looking for work can register and apply for roles posted by employers in their local area.
-Employers can search for skilled, ready candidates in their community.

 The Youth Employment Scheme provides young people with an opportunity to work in the Victorian Public Service for 12 months while completing accredited training.